crnogaj/css-color-name-classes/README.md

 # css-color-name-classes
-CSS background and text color classes by color name
+CSS background and text color classes by color name.

+140 color names included that are supported by all modern browsers.

 ## Example